 Patrick Porter, Ph.D. is Reader in War and International Security at the University of Reading.
 Originally from Australia, Patrick graduated from the University of Melbourne.
 He then completed a doctorate at the University of Oxford.
-His research interests are diplomatic and strategic history, US grand strategy, security in Asia, political realism and the history of geopolitical thought.
+His research interests are diplomatic and strategic history, U.S. grand strategy, security in Asia, political realism and the history of geopolitical thought.
+His latest book is The Global Village Myth: War, Distance, and the Limits of Power.
 Patrick’s first book was published in 2009 by Columbia University Press and Hurst, Military Orientalism: Eastern War through Western Eyes.
 He has published in International Affairs, War in History, Diplomacy and Statecraft, War and Society, Historical Research, Security Dialogue, Parameters, the RUSI Journal, the Journal of Religious History and Peace Review, and has written op-eds for Le Monde Diplomatique and the Guardian.
 Patrick is a fellow of the UK Chief of the Defence Staff’s Strategic Forum.
-He is now writing The Global Village Myth: War, Distance and the Limits of Power to be published with Georgetown University Press.

 Tom Quiggin is a former intelligence officer who served in Bosnia.
 Following uniformed service, he worked for the International War Crimes Tribunal, the Royal Canadian Mounted Police and Nanyang Technological University in Singapore.
 A court expert on terrorism, he has a sole author book on national security intelligence.
 He is a Senior Research Fellow with the Canadian Centre of Intelligence and Security Studies and an Adjunct at the Royal Military College.

 Stephen Rodriguez (@steverod78) is Managing Partner of Coldon Strategic Advisors and has thirteen years of operational experience ranging from Afghanistan to Colombia.
 His core market experience is in the aerospace & defense industry in the realm of technology assessment, game theory applications and implementing strategic initiatives for growth-stage, venture-backed investments.
 He serves on three corporate boards, is a Term Member at the Council on Foreign Relations and a New York Fellow at the National Review Institute.
 He also Chairman of the Foreign Policy Initiative’s Leadership Council and a member of the Leadership Council at IAVA.